Market data suggests positive returns on Excelerate Energy Inc. (EE)

 Technical rundown of Excelerate Energy Inc. (EE)

 Considering, the past performance of Excelerate Energy Inc., multiple moving trends are noted.
-Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -15.46%.
-The shares -15.96% in the 7-day charts and went down by -4.62% in the period of the last 30 days.
+Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -13.52%.
+The shares increased approximately by -5.19% in the 7-day charts and went up by -13.33% in the period of the last 30 days.